 that they rated sleep above diet and exercise to support their lifestyle choices.
 Nearly half of all the millennials also

-said that they used some kind of apps or devices to monitor their sleep, something that very few people from older
+said that they used some kind of app or device to monitor their sleep, something that very few people from older

 The millennials are a generation of upgrades.
 Like they do with their smartphones, tablets and other devices, they also